 Born: 1968.
 Employed by the Group since 2012.
-Member of Scandic's Executive Committee since September 2016.
+Member of Scandic's Executive Committee since 2016.
 Finnish citizen.

-Other assignments: Vice Chairman of the Board of the Finnish Hospitality Industry Association.
-Member of the Board of RGE Holding Oy.
+Other assignments: Member of the Board of the Finnish Hospitality Industry Association.

 Education: Bachelor of Business Administration in International Business and Management, Schiller International University, London.